 The Embryology course, of one lecture per week, is concerned with the morphology of development in terms 2.1 and 2.2 and with developmental biology and teratology in term 2.3.
+Embryology practical work (2 hours per week) is provided in term 2.3.

 K. L. Moore The Developing Human.
-Clinically oriented Embryology.
-2nd edn (W. B. Saunders)
+Clinically oriented Embryology, 2nd edn (W. B. Saunders)